 - Request medical information from you.
-If it is clear from the medical information that you do not present a driving risk, DMV’s investigation may end an action or take no action against your driving privilege.
+If the medical information shows that you do not present a driving risk, DMV’s investigation may end an action or take no action against your driving privilege.

 - Conduct a “regular” reexamination.
 The reexamination may be conducted in person or over the telephone depending on the reason for the reexamination.
 You may be required to present medical information and submit to a law, vision, and drive test, if appropriate.

 - Conduct a “priority” reexamination.
 If you were served with a notice of priority reexamination, you must contact Driver Safety within 5 days.
 If you do not contact Driver Safety, your driving privilege will be suspended.
 You are required to submit to knowledge, vision, and drive tests and present medical information.

-- Take an immediate suspension or revocation action of your driving privilege if your physical or mental condition presents an immediate threat to public safety.
+- Take an immediate action to suspend or revoke your driving privilege if your physical or mental condition presents an immediate threat to public safety.

-After a reexamination, the DMV Driver Safety Hearing Officer has the authority based on Vehicle Code (VC) §14250 to place an individual’s driving privilege on probation in lieu of suspension or revocation or will decide to take one or more of the following administrative action(s):
+After a reexamination, the DMV Driver Safety Hearing Officer has the authority to place an individual’s driving privilege on probation in lieu of suspension or revocation, or will decide to take one or more of the following administrative action(s):

 No Action: Your condition or driver’s record does not warrant an action against your driving privilege.

 Medical Probation: You or your physician must submit a Driver Medical Evaluation (DS 326) form completed by your physician to DMV on specified dates.

-Calendar Reexamination: You are required to appear for a follow up reexamination.
+Calendar Reexamination: You must appear for a follow up reexamination.

-Restriction: You may only operate a motor vehicle under specific conditions and circumstances, such as, driving during daylight hours only, driving within certain geographical areas, or having your vehicle equipped with specialized equipment.
+Restriction: You may only drive under specific conditions and circumstances, such as, during daylight hours, within certain geographical areas, or with specialized equipment in your vehicle.